teuben/teunix/Env/UMD/vpn.md

 # GlobalProtect (GP) VPN

+UMD is using Palo Alto Networks VPN tool "GlobalProtect'

-Summary: Very unstable on linux.
+In summary: Very unstable on my kubuntu linux.
 Also can limit your download speed for high-speed internet providers.

 ## GP Icon